Answers to Frequently Asked Questions

 What happens if I am not comfortable with the caregiver you send out?

 Getting the best possible person into the home is what we do best.
-Our company’s longevity is a testament to this.
+Home Health Care’s longevity is a testament to this level of health care.
 However, not everyone is the same, and there is no cookie-cutter formula to make this happen.
 We work with you until the best possible caregiver is in place and address any concerns along the way.

 What forms of payment do you accept?